asrafulsgit/l2-assignment-01/Readme.md

 ```

 ## What is a Type?
-In TypeScript, type is similar to an interface.
-But we can use type for more things.
+In TypeScript, a type is similar to an interface, but it can be used for more things.
 We can use types for a variable structure, for an object structure, etc.
 One more thing is we can use it with union and intersection.
 ```typescript